-The YMCA of Greater Richmond wants to provide services for everyone and does not want to turn anyone away due to his/her inability to pay for programs.
-Through the generosity of the YMCA of Greater Richmond's annual giving campaign we are able to offer a limited number of financial assistance spaces.
+The YMCA OF GREATER RICHMOND wants to provide services for everyone and does not want to turn anyone away due to his/her inability to pay for programs.
+Through the generosity of the YMCA OF GREATER RICHMOND's annual giving campaign we are able to offer a limited number of financial assistance spaces.
+In order to apply for financial assistance, the guardian must complete on online financial assistance questionnaire at ymcarichmond.org.